ckan/ckanapi/README.md

 ## ckanapi

-A thin wrapper around the CKAN's action API.
+A thin wrapper around CKAN's action API

-It may be used from within a plugin or separate from CKAN entirely.
+ckanapi may be used from within a plugin or separate from CKAN.

 Making an API Request: